 I am personally offended by the comment written below!
 The principal at the school has implemented so many wonderful programs.
 These programs are Writing Workshop Council ( this fosters social emotional and community development) and purchasing leveled libraries for each classroom.
 The stakeholders at Gardner work hard to implement additional educational programs.
 They have funded a music program a physical education program computer lab gardening class and an art lab.
 The teachers and staff members are constantly working together.
 We share ideas acitivities and collaborate on our lesson plans.
 Most of the faculty puts countless of unpaid hours to develop the curriculum for their students and well being of the school.
 We do this with love passion and dedication.
 The parents and families at the school are amazing.
 My classroom parents are always there to volunteer in the classroom help fix my computers assist in art lab volunteer in the PTA the list goes on!
 Gardner is so lucky to have the best principal best teachers best staff best parents and the best students.
 Anyone would be lucky to be a part of this nurturing community!

 Gardner Street Elementary School is a public elementary school in Los Angeles.
 The principal of Gardner Street Elementary School is Michael Rosner.
-456 students go to Gardner Street Elementary School and are mostly Black, non-Hispanic; White, non-Hispanic; and Asian.
-41% of the Gardner Street Elementary School students are "limited in English proficiency."
-60% of the 456 students here have subsidized lunches.
+456 students attend Gardner Street Elementary School and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Asian.
+33% of the Gardner Street Elementary School students are "limited in English proficiency."
+57% of the 456 students here get reduced lunch prices.
 The ratio of students to teachers at Gardner Street Elementary School is 17:1.
 Temple Israel of Hollywood Day School is one of the nearest elementary schools.

 - Computer arts